~/mager.co/tech $ cat article.md

 apps, scripts, TUIs, preprocessors

-Once that boundary exists, the starter becomes useful beyond chat.
-Anything that can call HTTP can use the same local model.
+Once that boundary exists, the client stays simple and the model becomes reusable.
+Anything that can call HTTP can use the same local server.

 That is what made the Kotsu experiment obvious.